nicklockwood/ShapeScript/docs/mac/export.md

 Models exported from ShapeScript are well-suited to use in realtime 3D because the `detail` command gives you fine control over the triangle count.
 For realtime use you should generally set the detail level as low as you can get away with.

-You can import DAE files into a game development tool like Unity, or use USD(Z) files with Apple's SceneKit and RealityKit frameworks in Xcode.
+You can import DAE or OBJ files into a game development tool like Unity, or use USD(Z) files with Apple's SceneKit and RealityKit frameworks in Xcode.

 ## 3D Printing